asandler/ParaPlan/README.md

-Based on the works of Gordon J. Pace, Gerardo Schneider and others: http://www.cs.um.edu.mt/~svrg/Tools/SPeeDI/index.html

 # spdi-solver

 Tool for solving reachability tasks on SPDI (polygonal differential inclusion systems)

+Based on the works of Gordon J. Pace, Gerardo Schneider and others: http://www.cs.um.edu.mt/~svrg/Tools/SPeeDI/index.html

+How to make it: install SFML for drawer and just type "make" in each directory.

 ## solver

 Solves a reachability task on SPDI.
 Given a set *S* of start edge intervals and a set *F* of final edge intervals, tests whether there exist a trajectory starting in *S* and ending in *F*.

+parameters: .spdi file, .task file

 ## generator